 - Personal emails from us to help you out

-- A full 3-day meal plan with grocery list
+- A full 3-day meal plan with a grocery list

 - Common questions answered